Digital Coast Weekly Circa 2001

 For a number of years this was the website for the Digital Coast Reporter and Digital Coast Daily offering its readership the the deepest, most insightful and up-to-the-minute news from Southern California's media, finance and technology industries.

 The site was restored and archived for use in Diane Morgan's course on interactive media.
 Thanks to Bira Noste for her contribution to the development and restoration efforts.
-Ms. Noste is best known for her guidance of many hugely successful websites including sterlingforever.com, where she help set sales records for cz rings and other jewelry products before coming to work for the University.
+Ms. Noste is best known for her guidance of many hugely successful websites including sterlingforever.com, where she help set sales records for cz or cubic zirconia rings and other jewelry products before coming to work for the University.
 Wilma Johns researched archive.org for the original content.
 This site is part of the reading list for Interactive Media I and II.
 The full syllabus is available from Diane Morgan's office or can be downloaded from the media store using your student id + credentials.
 Click the Zendesk link and follow the instructions.

 Content is from the original site's archived pages.

 Silicon Alley 2001 Conference